Cultured meat: Environment

 Animal production for food is a major cause of air/water pollution and carbon emissions.
 Significant questions have been raised about whether the traditional industry can meet the rapidly increasing demands for meat.
 Cultured meat may provide an environmentally conscious alternative to traditional meat production.
 The environmental impacts of cultured meat are expected to be significantly lower than from animal husbandry.
 For every hectare that is used for vertical farming and/or cultured meat manufacturing, anywhere between 10 and 20 hectares of land may be returned to its natural state.
 Vertical farms (in addition to cultured meat facilities) could exploit methane digesters to generate a portion of its electrical needs.
 Methane digesters could be built on site to transform the organic waste generated at the facility into biogas which is generally composed of 65% methane.
 This biogas could be burned to generate electricity for the greenhouse or a series of bioreactors.

 One study reported that cultured meat was "potentially ... much more efficient and environmentally-friendly".
 It generated only 4% of greenhouse gas emissions, reduced the energy needs of meat production by up to 45%, and required only 2% of the land that the global meat/livestock industry does.
-In Tuomisto's life cycle analysis claimed that producing 1000 kg of meat conventionally requires "26–33 GJ energy, 367–521 m3 water, 190–230 m2 land, and emits 1900–2240 kg CO2-eq GHG emissions".
+In Tuomisto's life cycle analysis claimed that producing 1,000 kg of meat conventionally requires "26–33 GJ energy, 367–521 m3 water, 190–230 m2 land, and emits 1900–2240 kg CO2-eq GHG emissions".
 On the other hand, producing the same quantity of meat in vitro has "7–45% lower energy use...
 78–96% lower GHG emissions, 99% lower land use, and 82–96% lower water use".

 The latest study by independent research firm CE Delft shows that—compared with conventional beef—cultured meat may cause up to 92% less greenhouse gas emissions if renewable energy is used in the production process, 93% less pollution, up to 95% less land use and 78% less water.
+There are many environmental concerns about intensive poultry farming that too can be reduced by cultivating their meat instead of farming animals.
+These concerns include microorganism and pharmaceutical-containing manure entering the water and soil, emission of greenhouse gasses such as nitrous oxide and methane, and the volatilization of manure particles.

 Skeptic Margaret Mellon of the Union of Concerned Scientists speculates that the energy and fossil fuel requirements of large-scale cultured meat production may be more environmentally destructive than producing food off the land.
-However, S.L.
-Davis speculated that both vertical farming in urban areas and the activity of cultured meat facilities may cause relatively little harm to the wildlife that live around the facilities.
+S. L. Davis speculated that both vertical farming in urban areas and the activity of cultured meat facilities may cause relatively little harm to the wildlife that live around the facilities.
 Dickson Despommier speculated that natural resources may be spared from depletion due to vertical farming and cultured meat.
 One study reported that conventional farming kills ten wild animals per hectare each year.